GM CEO: North American plants secure 'quite far into this month'

-DETROIT (Reuters) - General Motors Co (GM.N) Chief Executive Mary Barra said on Wednesday the automaker’s North American vehicle production should be secure from parts shortages caused by the coronavirus outbreak “quite far into this month.”
+DETROIT, March 4 (Reuters) - General Motors Co Chief Executive Mary Barra said on Wednesday the automaker’s North American vehicle production should be secure from parts shortages caused by the coronavirus outbreak “quite far into this month.”

 Parts manufacturers in China and other countries have had production disrupted as governments imposed quarantines and travel restrictions to contain the Covid-19 respiratory virus outbreak that began in China’s Hubei province.